13 Places to Visit in Nairobi + First Visit Tips!

 Just remember it gets dark around 6pm here most of the year, so eat early or enjoy a sundowner cocktail.

 Alternatively in Karen, try the highly recommended Tamarind Brasserie or CJs Waterfront both restaurants close to the Karen Blixen Museum.
+We enjoyed this part of town immensely.

-We’re thrilled you got to the end of our article and we hope that you’re much clearer on the range of unique places to visit in Nairobi, Kenya.
+We hope that you’re much clearer on the range of unique places to visit in Nairobi, Kenya.